General info

 MashUp – business and networking-oriented evening, where a group of invited startups, businesses, and entrepreneurs have 200-second-long presentations to an audience of 150 guests with their projects.
 Organized by Impact Hub Brno.

-BarCamp – international network of conferences organized by attendees themselves, usually focused on new trends for internet apps and design advertising.
+BarCamp – an international network of conferences organized by attendees themselves, usually focused on new trends for internet apps and design advertising.
 Running since 2010, it is the largest event of its kind in the Czech Republic.

 Start-up Weekend and more events at KoPlac – venue where early-stage projects can be discussed with more experienced peers